ska-telescope/lmc-base-classes/docs/src/concepts/long-running-commands.rst

 .. warning::

-    There is a potential point of confusion here with regards to the word command.
+    There is a potential point of confusion here with regards to the word 'command'.
 Each Long Running Command is initiated by a Tango command of the same name.
 This Tango command is in some sense *part* of the LRC.
 In this document we will not use the word command on its own, instead prefering LRC and Tango command to distinguish between the two.